tower120/rc_event_queue/Readme.md

 - mpmc _(multi-producer multi-consumer)_ - lock-free read, locked write.
 - spmc _(single-producer multi-consumer)_ - lock-free read, lock-free write.

 Write operations never block read operations.
 Performance consumer oriented.
 Mostly contiguous memory layout.
+Memory consumption does not grow with readers number.

 **!!
 Important note !!** In order to use this in practice - your readers need at least sometimes to be alive, or you need a way to touch them.
 They don't need to actually consume - just calling `iter()`/`update_position()` is enough.
 See [Emergency cut](#emergency-cut).